 You can also read Wikipedia articles on whatever subject you like, and look up the terminology you don’t know.
 It’s reading, it’s fun and it’ll make you into one fantastic conversationalist!

 2. Start working your target language into your daily life.

-However, if you’re one of those good souls who’s been hitting the native resources from the get-go, or even if you’re not, trying upping your concentration level every now and then.
+However, if you’re one of those good souls who’s been hitting the native resources from the get-go, try upping your concentration level every now and then.

 More input is crucial for advanced learning.
 Aim for resources outside your comfort zone every now and then, and focus on the parts you don’t know.